You can now play StarCraft in 4K

 And it's available, today, right now, for US $15 (roughly £12 or AU$20 converted), at Blizzard's website.

-If you want to follow along, Blizzard is celebrating the launch with a livestream on Twitch right here.
+If you want to follow along, Blizzard is celebrating the launch with a livestream on Twitch right here, too.

 Discuss: StarCraft Remastered is now available